When we looked at the SUM and SUMX expressions in an earlier article and video we introduced the use of RELATED.

-So RELATED is in a calculated column.
-This means the row context is automatically defined as the current row.
-And so DAX says to its self, go over to the related table ‘Products’ and look for a product that is the same as the one in this row.
-Then return the cost price for that product.
+With RELATED in a calculated column, the row context is automatically defined as the current row.
+Therefore DAX says to its self, go over to the related table ‘Products’ and look for a product that is the same as the one in this row.
+When you find the corresponding product, return the cost price for that product.
 Easy enough right?

 RELATEDTABLE is a table function.
 Like RELATED, RELATEDTABLE requires a relationship between the two tables.
 RELATEDTABLE goes from the One side of a relationship to the many side.
 As it goes to the Many side, it is unable to return a single value, but instead it returns a table of values.
 The table of values that it returns can be based on filters.

 At this level we are not going to look at the filter element of the expression.
 Instead we are going to look at two simple business problems that can be solved with RELATEDTABLE in the sample dataset we have been using.

 In the products table we want to find out, how many sales were made for each product?
 We are not looking at how many units were sold, just how many sales were made that includes that product.

 We can set up a new calculated column and enter the expression

 COUNTROWS will count the rows in a defined table.
 In this case we want to go over to the sales table and count the number of times the product is found.
 The products is on the one side of the relationship as each product is only listed once in the products table.
 On the sales table the product will appear multiple times and so a table will be returned.